Conditioned stochastic stability of equilibrium states on uniformly hyperbolic sets: Setup, results and examples

 \begin{definition}[Axiom A] We say that a $\mathcal C^r(M)$ diffeomorphism $T:M \to M$, $r> 1$, satisfies \emph{Axiom A} if: \begin{enumerate}[label = (\roman*)] \item $NW(T)$ is hyperbolic, and \item the set of $T$-periodic points is dense in $NW(T)$, i.e.~$NW(T) = \overline{\mathrm{Per}(T\vert_\Lambda)}$. \end{enumerate} \end{definition}

-If $T$ satisfies Axiom A, then observe that the density of periodic points in $NW(T)$ implies that $NW(T)$ is a locally maximal hyperbolic set, so $\Lambda = NW(T)$.
-In this setting, we further set $\Lambda_i \coloneqq R^i$ of Remark~\ref{rmk:non-transitive} if $T$ is not transitive.
+If $T$ satisfies Axiom A, then observe that the density of periodic points in $NW(T)$ implies that $NW(T)$ is a locally maximal hyperbolic set, so we may take $\Lambda = NW(T)$.
+In this setting, we further set $\Lambda_i \coloneqq R^i$ of the dynamical or spectral decomposition in Remark~\ref{rmk:non-transitive} if $T$ is not transitive.